chungyc/ninetynine/README.md

 There are not actually 99 problems.

+This project does not have a standard line length, in that it does not try to fit descriptive pose within a fixed number of columns.
+Instead, line breaks are wherever I felt like putting them.
+However, there is a hard limit of 120 characters per line.

 There are some differences between the problems in this project and those at [Ninety-Nine Haskell Problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems).